dmd-program/dmd-100/projects/open_design/develop_user_testing.md

 5. After your user finished, ask them some followup questions:
     - What did you like about using the kit?
     - What didn't you like?
 Why is that?
-    - Is there anything that can be improved on?
+    - What could be better?
-    - Do you want more or less control over the final result?
+    - Was this fun, or frustrating?

 ## Report in
-After you are done testing and iterating, submit your test notes and modified instructions to the studio.
+1. After you are done testing, submit your test notes and modified instructions to the studio.
+Notes can be in the form of a `.doc` or a scan or image of hand-written notes in your journal.